donovan6000/Universal-IFR-Extractor/README.md

 Changelog:

 v0.2 2/7/2014
-* I think I fix the issue that prevented it from running on Windows XP.
+* I think I fixed the issue that prevented it from running on Windows XP.
 * Doesn't require any additional DLLs anymore.
 * The extract dialog now starts in the selected modules directory.
 * Fix the issue where it crashed on a few Acer BIOS.
 Thanks BDMaster!